marif-githubs/Smart-Irrigation-System/README.md

-Smart Watering System using ESP8266
+Smart Irrigation System using ESP8266

 Overview
 This project implements a Smart Watering System using an ESP8266 microcontroller, DHT11 sensor, soil moisture sensor, and rain sensor.
 It provides an interactive web interface to monitor environmental conditions and control watering schedules remotely.